waterloong/Go-Back-N/src/README.md

 The version of make on these machines is 3.81.

-The version of compiler (javac) is "javac 1.8.0_91".
+The version of compiler (javac) is "javac 1.7.0_80".

-My cs environment uses this version because I am taking CS489.
-The program can be compiled with Java 7 or a newer version of Java.